yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 * **[ec-to-wif](https://github.com/libbitcoin/libbitcoin-explorer/wiki/bx-ec-to-wif)**          ( use version_WIF column for private keys )

-**1) Combined BIP 32 and 44 CLI Example Set:** *Apply M/44’/5’/0’/0/0 to create a compressed Dash public addresses for up to 4 billions addresses for safe use by an online machine!!!*
+**1) Combined BIP 32 and 44 CLI Example Set:** *Apply M/44’/5’/0’/0/0 to create a compressed DASH public addresses for up to 4 billions addresses for safe use by an online machine!!!*

 **A.** Be very afraid to use the weak brain wallet driven command sequence below on a computer that is online!
 Even with a very high entropy brain wallet, the approach below will will certainly be hacked unless you are a "cross domain solution" expert or apply multi-signature technology as risk mitigation.
 However, this brain wallet example is provided to enhance the understanding and repeatability of examples 1B and 1C below.
 ```